Engagement & Education Team

 Auburn Matson, Education Associate

-Auburn graduated with honors from the University of Wisconsin-Milwaukee with a BFA in Acting.
-She is excited to be back in Milwaukee to serve in the Education Department at Milwaukee Rep. Auburn is a proud company member of Shakespeare & Company in Lenox, MA where she served as the Education Associate and the Training Assistant and Workshop Manager for the Center of Actor Training.
-Favorite performance credits include Second Best Bed (Margaret of Anjou), Cymbeline (Queen, Soothsayer), Our Town (Mrs. Webb), and A Midsummer Night’s Dream (Hippolyta/Titania).
+Auburn graduated with honors from UW-Milwaukee with a BFA in acting.
+She is excited to be back in Milwaukee to serve in the education department at Milwaukee Rep. Auburn is a proud company member of Shakespeare & Company in Lenox, MA where she served as the Education Associate and the Training Assistant and Workshop Manager for the Center for Actor Training.
+Favorite performance credits include Second Best Bed (Margaret of Anjou), Cymbeline (Queen, Soothsayer), Our Town (Mrs. Webb) and A Midsummer Night’s Dream (Hippolyta/Titania).

 Joshua Pohja (JP), School Programs Coordinator